stefaniebutland/pkg-dev-notes/2021-02-26-r-functions.md

 ## Guardrails: Documentation

-See slide #18
+See slide #18; see `possible_dog_part4.R`
+Roxygen2 format

+need to alternate doc - function - doc - function

 ```
 #' Explain what function does in a single line
 #' @param a Type.
-Explain role of one of the arguments
+Explain role of one of the arguments (here @param means argument)
 #' @param b Type.
 Explain role of one of the arguments
 #'
 #' @return Type.
 Description of what it represents